Multi-Winner Voting with Approval Preferences: The Algorithmic Perspective on Strategic Voting

 \subsubsection{Computational Complexity of Robustness}

-The next computational problem that we look at is \textsc{Robustness}.
-In the definition below, we consider the following three operations: the operation $\mathrm{Add}$ consists in adding a candidate to the approval set of some voter, $\mathrm{Remove}$ deletes a candidate from the approval set of a voter, and $\mathrm{Swap}$ is a combination of $\mathrm{Add}$ and $\mathrm{Remove}$ applied simultaneously to the approval set of a single voter.
+The next computational problem that we look at is \textsc{Robustness}, introduced by \citet{bre-fal-kac-nie-sko-tal:robustness} and adapted to the ABC setting by \citet{gaw-fal:c:robustness_of_abc_voting}.
+In the definition below, we consider the following three operations: the operation $\mathrm{Add}$ adds a candidate to the approval set of some voter, $\mathrm{Remove}$ deletes a candidate from the approval set of a voter, and $\mathrm{Swap}$ is a combination of $\mathrm{Add}$ and $\mathrm{Remove}$ applied simultaneously to the approval set of a single voter.

-\begin{definition} Consider an ABC rule $\calR$ and an operation $\mathrm{Op} \in \{\mathrm{Add}, \mathrm{Remove}, \mathrm{Swap}\}$.
+\begin{definition}[\citet{bre-fal-kac-nie-sko-tal:robustness,gaw-fal:c:robustness_of_abc_voting}] Consider an ABC rule $\calR$ and an operation $\mathrm{Op} \in \{\mathrm{Add}, \mathrm{Remove}, \mathrm{Swap}\}$.
 In the $\mathrm{Op}$-\textsc{Robustness} problem we are given an election instance $(A,k)$ and an integer $b$.
 We ask whether there exist a sequence $S$ of $b$ operations of type $\mathrm{Op}$ such that $\calR(A, k) \neq \calR(A', k)$, where $A'$ is the preference profile obtained from $A$ by applying the operations from sequence~$S$. \end{definition}

 \citet{gaw-fal:c:robustness_of_abc_voting} have shown that the $\mathrm{Op}$-\textsc{Robustness} problem is computationally hard for PAV and CC, for each type of the three operations.
 On the other hand, the problem can be solved in polynomial time for AV and SAV.
-The authors also computed the robustness radius---a measure that says how much the result of an election can change in response to a single change in the preference profile---for several ABC rules. \citet{gaw-fal:c:robustness_of_abc_voting} and \citet{conf/sofsem/MisraS19} also considered the parameterized complexity of the \textsc{Robustness} problem, and have designed several parameterized algorithms for natural parameters, such as the number of voters $n$ and the number of candidates $m$. \citet{fal-sko-tal:multiwinner_bribery} considered a similar problem, but they asked whether, through a sequence of operations of a given type, one can make a particular candidate a member of a winning committee.
+The authors also computed the robustness radius---a measure that says how much the result of an election can change in response to a single change in the preference profile---for several ABC rules.
+Notably, they show that for $w$-Thiele methods with $2w(1)>w(2)$ (this class includes PAV and CC), a single $\mathrm{Add}$, $\mathrm{Remove}$, or $\mathrm{Swap}$ operation can lead to a completely different winning committee.